softwarefactory-project/sf-docs/docs/operator/quickstart.rst

   Because the container doesn't have network isolation, we have to use a sfconfig argument to enable the main host as a nodepool provider.
-Please check the the :ref:`nodepool operator doc<nodepool-operator-k1s>` to properly deploy one or many dedicated instances to use as nodepool containers providers.
+Please check the the :ref:`nodepool operator doc<nodepool-operator-k1s>` to properly deploy one or many dedicated k1s instances.

-Sfconfig will automatically update the config repository and create some ready to use slaves so that you can run zuul tests without an OpenStack account.
-Running "nodepool list" will show 2 *pod-centos* slaves.

 .. _tpci-quickstart: